Hendrixer/API-design-v4/lessons/05-data-modeling/B-creating-models.md

 }
 ```

-And finalluy, update points are the bullets points on an update.
-They belong to an update, which belongs to a product which belongs to a user.
+And finally, update points are the bullets points on an update.
+They belong to an update, which belongs to a product, which belongs to a user.

 <br>
-As we continue to build, we will most likely make changes to our shema to fit the experience we want to create.
+As we continue to build, we will most likely make changes to our schema to fit the experience we want to create.